green-eggz/se_for/README.md

 ---

-## Technologies Used
+## Programs/Languages Used
-HTML: For structuring the app
+- HTML: For structuring the app
-CSS: For styling the app
+- CSS: For styling the app
-JavaScript: For interactivity
+- JavaScript: For interactivity
-Figma: For creating the prototype
+- Figma: For creating the prototype
-GitHub Projects: For managing the project
+- GitHub Projects: For managing the project
-GitHub Pages: For hosting the app
+- GitHub Pages: For hosting the app

 ---